Lahore Knowledge Park

 Lahore Knowledge Park (LKP) is an under-construction science park located on a 852 acres located on Bedian Road in Lahore District, Pakistan.

 Owned and managed by the Lahore Knowledge Park Company with an initial investment of $1 billion, of which $200 million is invested by Government of Punjab.
 The project is designed by Frost & Sullivan.
-The park include's universities, science and innovation hubs, a retail and central business district, a residential district, an entertainment zone and green areas.
+The park includes universities, science and innovation hubs, a retail and central business district, a residential district, an entertainment zone and green areas.

 Pakistan Kidney and Liver Institute and Research Center is under construction in the park.

 Masterplan

 The park's masterplan divides it into five categories: